Problems of Failed Workflow Submission

 Select the same workflow version in the workflow.

-For example, as the version number in Chart is V25, click the V25 version.
+For example, as the version number in the Chart is V25, click the V25 version.

-e.
-Checking the flow line and the condition
+5. Checking the Flow Line and the Condition

 For example, the workflow will flow to the next node when the applicant is Alan.
 Check whether the submitted record meets the condition.